controlplaneio-fluxcd/flux-operator/README.md

 ## Features

-- Provide a declarative API for the installation and upgrade of the Flux distribution.
+- Provide a declarative API for the installation, sync configuration and upgrade of the Flux distribution.
 - Automate patching for hotfixes and CVEs affecting the Flux controllers container images.
+- Support for syncing the cluster state from Git repositories, OCI artifacts and S3-compatible storage.
 - Provide first-class support for OpenShift, Azure, AWS, GCP and other marketplaces.
 - Simplify the configuration of multi-tenancy lockdown on shared Kubernetes clusters.
 - Provide a security-first approach to the Flux deployment and FIPS compliance.